keith-turner/qrcv/README.md

  * Breaks file into lots of small equal sized files.
  * Encodes each small file as a qrcode (with a sequence number at the beggining).
- * Combines all of the qrcodes into a video.
+ * Combines all of the qrcodes into an animated gif.

 Do not ask why this was created.